Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows: Introduction

-In more generality, when $G$ is any real reductive Lie group and $c$ is a simple closed curve, Goldman fully described the Hamiltonian flow of the function $\trace_c$ \cite{InvFct_Goldman}.
-However, both in Teichm\"uller space and on general character varieties, the study of Hamiltonian flows associated to self--intersecting curves is much more limited.
+In more generality, when $G$ is any real reductive matrix Lie group and $c$ is a \emph{simple} closed curve, Goldman fully described the Hamiltonian flow of the function $\trace_c$ \cite{InvFct_Goldman} (see also \cite{ErgodicityMCG_GoldmanXia} for surfaces with boundary).
+However, both in Teichm\"uller space and on more general character varieties, the study of Hamiltonian flows of trace functions associated to self--intersecting curves is much more limited.
 In the case when $S$ is a closed surface, Farre and Wienhard together with the author introduced invariant multi--functions in \cite{InvMultiFunctions_CCFW}, generalizing \cite{InvFct_Goldman}.
-In that article, the authors found a geometric and qualtitative description of Hamiltonian flows associated to trace functions coming from self--intersecting curves.
-Namely, if the curve fills a subsurface $S_0$ of $S$, then the Hamiltonian flow only deforms the complement of $S_0$ in $S$.
+In that article, the authors found a geometric and qualitative description of Hamiltonian flows associated to trace functions coming from self--intersecting curves.
+Namely, if the curve fills a subsurface $S_0$ of $S$, then the Hamiltonian flow only deforms $S_0$ and leaves the complement unchanged.
 Even though the result gave insight into the Hamiltonian flow, its behavior on the surface $S_0$ remained unknown outside some simple cases.\\

 In this article, we continue the study of Hamiltonian flows associated to trace functions of self--intersecting curves.
 To do this, we turn to the framework of Fock and Goncharov \cite{FockGoncharov}.
-A \emph{framed representation} is a representation $\rho\colon\pi_1(S)\to\PSL d$ together with the data of $n$ full flags $F_1,\dots, F_n$ in $\R^d$ associated to each boundary component such that $\rho(c_i)\cdot F_i = F_i$ for each $i = 1,\dots,n$.
+A \emph{framed representation} is a representation $\rho\colon\pi_1(S)\to\SL d$ together with the data of $n$ full flags $F_1,\dots, F_n$ in $\R^d$ associated to each boundary component such that $\rho(c_i)\cdot F_i = F_i$ for each $i = 1,\dots,n$.
 Fock and Goncharov define a set of coordinates on the space of framed representations depending on a triangulation of $S$ (see Section \ref{sec : Big FG coords}).
-The positivity of the coordinates does not depend on the triangulation and therefore defines the set of \emph{positive framed representations}, which we denote by $\widehat\CharVar_d^+(S)$.\\
+The positivity of the coordinates does not depend on the triangulation and therefore defines the set of \emph{positive framed representations}, which we denote by $\widehat\CharVar_d^+(S)$.
+Moreover, the coordinates give $\widehat\CharVar_d^+(S)$ the structure of a smooth manifold.\\